hashgraph/hedera-cli/README.md

   console.log('Deploying contracts with the account:', deployer.address);

-  // The deployer will also be the owner of our token contract const MyToken = await ethers.getContractFactory('MyToken', deployer);
+  // The deployer will also be the owner of our token contract const ERC721Token = await ethers.getContractFactory('ERC721Token', deployer);
-  const contract = await MyToken.deploy(deployer.address);
+  const contract = await ERC721Token.deploy(deployer.address);
+  await contract.waitForDeployment();

+  const contractAddress = await contract.getAddress();
-  console.log('Contract deployed at:', contract.target);
+  console.log('ERC721 Token contract deployed at:', contractAddress);

-  // Store address in state memory as "erc20address" stateController.saveToMemory('erc20address', contract.target);
+  // Store address in state memory as "erc721address" stateController.saveToMemory('erc721address', contractAddress);
 }

 main().catch(console.error);
 ```

-In this example, the `erc20address` variable is stored in the `memory` slot of the CLI tool.
-You can then use this variable in other scripts by loading it from the memory (`stateController.getFromMemory(erc20address)`) and using it in your Hardhat scripts.
+In this example, the `erc721address` variable is stored in the `memory` slot of the CLI tool.
+You can then use this variable in other scripts by loading it from the memory (`stateController.getFromMemory(erc721address)`) and using it in your Hardhat scripts.

 _Don't forget to use `.default` when importing the `stateController` in your Hardhat scripts, as shown above._